mnagired/418_final_project/report/report.md

 map neural network training to either a shared memory or message passing setting.

+# Note

+Below, we have our entire final report and findings.

 # Background

 In recent years, we have seen the rapid increase of neural networks